 Immigrants - Employment Rate

-Overall, employment rates for immigrants in Nova Scotia tend to be lower than that of non-immigrants.
-However, it is important to note that the age and gender compositions, factors that affect employment rates, differ between immigrants and non-immigrants.
-The graph below shows employment rates by immigrant status in Nova Scotia for those aged between 25 and 54 years.
-In 2013, the percentage of non-immigrants, or those born in Canada, aged 25 to 54 years who were employed was 80.6% compared to 76.8% for all immigrants.
-However the gap in employment rates between these two groups narrowed with non-immigrants having an employment rate of 80.1% compared to 79.5 for immigrants.
 A further analysis of employment rates among immigrants shows that employment rates for immigrants improve and surpass that for non-immigrants the longer they are in the province.
-The employment rate for immigrants who landed more than 10 years ago was 87.9% in 2014, a 5.7 percentage point improvement from 2013.
-This employment rate was higher than that for non-immigrants, which declined from 80.6% in 2013 to 80.1% in 2014.
-Most recent immigrants had an employment rate of 69.5% in 2014 which was comparatively lower than that of non-immigrants within the same age group; however, this was a 1.7 percentage point improvement from 2013.
+The employment rate for immigrants who landed more than 10 years ago was 84.0% in 2018, a 5.3 percentage point improvement from 2016.
+Most recent immigrants had an employment rate of 71% in 2018 which was comparatively lower than that of non-immigrants within the same age group; however, this was a 3.6 percentage point drop from 2016.

-The median income for recent immigrants who worked full-time, full year was relatively close to that of non-immigrants.
-Alternately, fewer immigrants (64%) worked full-time, full year compared to non-immigrants (68%).
-Only 53% of recent immigrants (Immigrated, 2001 – 2009) worked full-time, full year hence their median income ($33,053) for all work activity was lower than that of non-immigrants ($40,862) and immigrants overall ($40, 090).
+The median income for recent immigrants who worked full-time, full year was significantly lower than that of non-immigrants ($44,021).
+Alternately, fewer immigrants (52.6%) worked full-time, full year compared to non-immigrants (59.3%).
+Only 45.9% of recent immigrants (Immigrated, 2011 – 2014) worked full-time, full year hence their median income ($31,926) for all work activity was lower than that of non-immigrants ($43,283) and immigrants overall ($39,867).